 There’s an issue surrounding debates about freedom and determinism which center around whether freedom and determinism are logically compatible with each other.
 Compatablists say that they are, and incompatablists say that they are not.

 The nature of the debate between compatablism and incompatablism centers around the fact that (1) determinism and human freedom seem to contradict each other (2) some sort of human freedom seems necessary for moral responsibility, and (3) most everybody, including most determinists, want to retain their belief in moral responsibility.
 Such determinists have therefore advocated for a modified kind of freedom which they see as compatible with determinism, in an attempt to save their belief in morality.
 This special kind of freedom is often called “compatablistic freedom” or “soft determinism.”
-The idea here is that someone is free if and when they can act as they desire.
+The idea here is that someone is free if and when they can act as they desire, rather than against their will.
 Now, clearly this concept of freedom is compatible with determinism, for external causes (i.e. God, ones’s neurons, one’s environment, etc.) could easily determine somebody to desire something and achieve the goal of that desire.
 Nobody really disputes that.
 But the compatablist wants something more than just any kind of freedom: she wants a freedom that allows for moral responsibility.
 And lots of people think you can’t get moral responsibility unless determinism is false.
 I am one of those people.

 Consider a thought experiment.
 Daisy throws a good-natured party at her house, when a seemingly innocent but maliciuos student of neuroscience named Damon spikes her drink while she isn’t looking.
 She soon becomes drowsy and finds a room to pass out in and falls into a deep sleep.
-Damon hooks up electrodes to her brain while she is sleeping so as to stimulate parts that excite anger and malice.
+Damon hooks up electrodes to her brain while she is sleeping so as to stimulate parts of it that excite anger and malice.
 Damon leaves to an empty room and turns on the electrodes, causing her to wake up with an insatiable desire to destroy everything she comes into contact with.
 This causes her to go back out to the party, start fights with her friends, and break beer bottles over their heads, hospitalizing them.
 Is she morally responsible for this?
 If you said no, then like me, you’re an incompatablist.
 This brings out something that I think is necessary for morally responsibility: the morally significant act must originate in the person acting.
 This is why Daisy (I would argue) isn’t guilty for injuring her friends.

 So what is the upshot of this?
 Well… it depends on who you are.
 If you believe that humans are morally responsible at least some of the time, then you should reject the idea that determinism is true and accept the idea that humans originate some acts.
 Conversely, you should also not hold people morally responsible for actions that did not originate with them.
 To the extent that an act did not originate with someone, that person is not responsible for it.
-This is immensely for many human activities, most obviously our systems of justice.
+This is immensely important for many human activities, most obviously our systems of justice.
 But it is also important for a humble chap like myself who works on the care staff at a hospital.
 Sometimes I come across patients who are coming out of anesthesia, and it is my job to keep them from pulling out their IV’s, feeding tubes, and other friendly devices that might be harassing their bodies at the time.
 If I were a compatablist, I might have cause to get very frustrated with them.
-But since I’m an incompatablist in the know that their attempts to pull these things out doesn’t originate with them but rather with determined neuro-psychological factors, I can’t hold them responsible (though of course I still have to keep them hurting themselves).
+But since I’m an incompatablist in the know that their attempts to pull these things out doesn’t originate with them but rather with determined neuro-psychological factors, I can’t hold them responsible (though of course I still have to keep them from hurting themselves).

 This guy’s theory basically articulates most of the thoughts I had regarding the atonement before I started reading about the atonement in extra-biblical sources.
 I still find his account highly plausible.